Community Handbook:Community Standards

 Horseplay and Pranks

-Water fights, water balloons, water guns, toy guns, darts, and any other horseplay, including wrestling and running in the hallways/lounges, with water and/or other substances, are prohibited.
-Residents will be subject to disciplinary actions and/or held responsible for any damages associated with this behavior.
+Water fights, water balloons, water guns, toy guns, darts, and any other horseplay, including wrestling and running in the hallways or lounges with water and/or other substances, are prohibited.
+Residents will face disciplinary actions and/or be held responsible for any damages related to this behavior.

 Health and Safety Inspections (HSIs)

-Residential Living and Learning Staff will conduct Health and Safety Inspections four to six times yearly.
-These checks will be announced and are made to ensure that University property is being used properly, reasonable standards of room cleanliness, safety, and sanitation are being observed, maintenance needs are reported, RLL procedures are being observed, and all directives of the State Fire Marshal and Fire Safety procedures are being observed.
+Residential Living and Learning (RLL) staff will conduct Health and Safety Inspections (HSIs) four to six times yearly.
+These checks will be announced and made to ensure that University property is being used properly, that reasonable standards of room cleanliness, safety, and sanitation are being observed, that maintenance needs are reported, that RLL procedures are being followed, and that all directives of the State Fire Marshal and Fire Safety procedures are being adhered to.
 Residents do not have to be present during Health and Safety Inspections.

 Identification/Keys

-Residents are provided with a Lion Card or Mobile Credential access, which, in some cases, serves as the residents' room key.
-For other residents, access to their space is provided via a physical key, checked out to them during move-in.
-For the safety of our community, keys are only issued to a resident for access to the assigned room/apartment.
-Lion Card and Mobile Credentials are encoded with the ability to grant access to the appropriate doors designated with card readers.
+Residents are provided with a Lion Card or Mobile Credentials, which, in some cases, serves as their room key.
+For other residents, access to their space is provided via a physical key, which is issued to them during the move-in process.
+For the safety of our community, keys are issued only to residents for access to their assigned room/apartment.
+Lion Card and Mobile Credentials are encoded to grant access to the designated doors equipped with card readers.
 The Lion Card/Mobile Credential access will only function for the assigned community of residence (for example, in New Pride, you have a physical key to your space, but your student ID allows access to the laundry facilities within New Pride).

 Residents are required to abide by the following requirements regarding Identification and Keys:

-- Residents and their guests are required to provide identification (preferably a Lion Card) to Front Desk staff upon entry to any residential community and/ or when requested by Residential Living and Learning staff.
+2. Residents and their guests are required to provide identification (preferably a Lion Card) to Front Desk staff upon entry to any residential community and/or when requested by Residential Living and Learning staff.
 Failure to provide identification may result in being escorted from the building, criminal prosecution, and/ or going through the conduct process.

 Noise/Courtesy Hours

 Quiet hours are in effect every day from 10:00 pm to 10:00 am.
-Residents and their guests are expected to be considerate of roommates and neighbors 24 hours a day.
-This includes noise from surrounding apartments or rooms, residential facilities (lobbies, kitchens, etc.), and residential parking lots/garages.
+Residents and their guests are expected to be considerate of their roommates and neighbors 24 hours a day.
+This includes noise from surrounding apartments or rooms, residential facilities (such as lobbies, kitchens, etc.), and residential parking lots/garages.

 24-hour quiet hours will begin the week before exam week of each semester and remain in effect until the conclusion of the exam period.